kpegion/ml-precip/README.md

 ### Data

+Years: 1997-2015
-Years: 1997-2015 (This is what I had available and consistent across all indices I was working with -- should be expanded for as long as possible)
+This is what I had available and consistent across all indices I was working with.
+Should be expanded for as long as possible.
+Precipitation data is the limiting factor with GPCP starting in 1996.

 Seasons: Jun-Jul-Aug

-1. Global Precipitation Climatology Project (GPCP) Daily Precipitation V1.3, 1x1 deg Dates Available: 1996-Present
+1. Global Precipitation Climatology Project (GPCP) Daily Precipitation V1.3, 1x1 deg Dates Available: 1996-Present *Limiting factor for analysis-- what can we use for a longer precip dataset?*
 Downloaded from: https://www.ncei.noaa.gov/data/global-precipitation-climatology-project-gpcp-daily/access/gpcp_v01r03_daily*

 2. Monthly Climate Indices